Pipe Frost Protection Guide: Prevent Burst Pipes

 Without proper protection, pipes in vulnerable locations will fail during cold snaps.
 Common consequences of frozen pipes include:

-• Burst pipes and severe flooding.
+• Flooding: Burst pipes lead to severe water damage.

-• Expensive business downtime and repair costs.
+• Costs: Businesses face expensive downtime and repair bills.

-• Complicated insurance claims and disruption.
+• Stress: Owners must deal with complicated insurance claims and disruption.

 For commercial buildings, the stakes are even higher.
 A single pipe failure can shut down operations for days.
 Therefore, prevention is always better than cure.